chrismwsas/sdet-java-template-example/README.md

 1. As a user, I want to be able to login, see my details, and get a list of my repositories.
 2. As a user, I want to be able to create, edit and view a repository.
-3. As a user, I want to be able to create an Issue, get a list of Issues for my repo, and add/view comments on that Issue.
+3. As a user, I want to be able to create an Issue, get a list of Issues for my repo, and add or view comments on that Issue.

 Your code should be written to maximise its maintainability and reusability.